kaloja/panache/README.md

 ```

 #### prepend()
-Insert element to the beginning of each target.
+Insert element to the beginning of the matched target.

 ```js
 panache.prepend(target, element) // => collection